ruizadrian/MockingBird/README.md

 mock is print.</code></pre>

 #### Comments
 MockingBird accomodates single line comments.
-Multiple line comments mean you are doing too much talking, so MockingBird makes sure you can't do that.
+Multiple line comments mean you are doing too much talking, so MockingBird makes sure you can't do that, by not supporting it.
 Be quiet.
 <pre><code>//Comments are done the same way in Java and JavaScript.</code></pre>

 #### Microsyntax